 - Create a template for each job description

 - Manage job descriptions in a centralized location

 - The system inserts job descriptions automatically into postings

 - Google for Jobs

 - LinkedIn Limited Postings

 Single signon job posting saves time.
 You don’t have to keep track of multiple login credentials.

 Need more job boards?
 We also integrate with JobTarget job distribution platform.
 JobTarget has an extensive job marketplace with 25,000+ sites.
 They post to the most popular job boards including those above.
 Plus diversity sites, college job sites, state job banks, military veteran job sites, and more.
 JobTarget allows you to post by keyword (hospice, critical care, etc.), job title (delivery nurse, senior care aide, dental technician, etc.), candidate demographic (veteran status, etc.) or location (New York, Colorado, etc.).
 And JobTarget has algorithms that suggest the best job board for your posting.

 Here’s the tape:

-In the applicant dashboard, sort the candidates by score to see the highest scoring at the top.
+In the applicant dashboard, sort the applicants by score to see the highest scoring at the top.
 Select the top candidates on the list to review their summaries, source (where they applied from) and resume.
-You can also see how the scorecard was calculated.

 Watch it in slo-mo: